Mixed Models with Multiple Instance Learning: EXPERIMENTS

 \subsection{Methods Considered}

-\textbf{MIL Models.} We considered the established ABMIL~\citep{Ilse2018attentionmil} and its variation Gated ABMIL.
+\paragraph{MIL Models} We considered the established ABMIL~\citep{Ilse2018attentionmil} and its variation Gated ABMIL.
 Additionally, we included recently published methods DSMIL~\citep{ds_mil} and Bayes-MIL~\citep{bayes_mil}.
-For the MoA prediction tasks, we also considered Additive MIL~\citep{additive_mil}, given its reported improved performance in multi-class prediction tasks.
-For full details on hyperparameter sweeping and selection across the different experiments see \Supp.
+For the MoA prediction tasks, we also considered Additive MIL~\citep{additive_mil}, given its reported improved performance in multiclass prediction tasks.
+For full details on hyperparameter sweeping and selection across the different experiments, see Appendix~\ref{sec:experimental_setup}.

-\textbf{Traditional ML Models.} In simulation studies, we also benchmarked GMIL against a GLMM with a corresponding likelihood and two widely used nonlinear models: Random Forest and XGBoost.
+\paragraph{Traditional ML Models} In simulation studies, we also benchmarked MixMIL against a GLMM with a corresponding likelihood and two widely used nonlinear models: Random Forest and XGBoost.
 All models have predefined bag-level features as inputs.
 For this, we explored three different strategies: mean pooling, median pooling, and a combination of mean, squared mean, and cubed mean of instance features.
-Detailed implementation specifics and comparisons with such models on the simulation setting are provided in the \Supp.
+Detailed implementation specifics and comparisons with such models on the simulation setting are provided in Appendix~\ref{single_cell_genomics_dataset} and \ref{sec:simulation_appendix}.
 We initially also tried to train these models directly on instance features by assigning bag labels to the corresponding instances.
-However, these models were too slow and underperformed and thus were excluded from further comparisons.
+However, these models were too slow and underperformed (see Table~\ref{tab:instance-models}) and thus were excluded from further comparisons.